kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

   How to use minikube in github actions for testing your app?
 ---

-### How to run minikube in github acitons ?

-you can add [setup-minikube](https://github.com/marketplace/actions/setup-minikube) as a step in your workflow.

 To install and start a minikube cluster, add the following step to your [github action workflow](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow).

 ```yaml
     steps: